A Guide to Navigating the Permit Process

 Resolving plumbing code violations

-If a violation involves plumbing work on residential property in which you reside and that is not intended for sale, lease, rent or exchange, and is not part of a commercial enterprise, then you may purchase a permit and perform the corrective work needed to bring the structure into compliance with the minimum standards set by the Oregon Plumbing Specialty Code.
+If a violation involves plumbing work on residential property in which you live and is not part of a commercial enterprise, then you may purchase a permit and perform the corrective work needed to bring the structure into compliance with the minimum standards set by the Oregon Plumbing Specialty Code.
+In all other cases, Oregon laws require the work to be performed by a licensed plumbing contractor.

-There is a fee for the permit based on the entire scope of work involved in the project including the number of plumbing fixtures added, altered or repaired and other related plumbing work.
-An investigation fee will be assessed on verified violations for all work done prior to the issuance of a plumbing permit.
-For plumbing violations, this investigation fee is charged at the county's current rate of $85 per hour, with a minimum 2-hour charge.
+Plumbing permit fees are based on the entire scope of work in the project including the number of plumbing fixtures added, altered or repaired and all other related plumbing work.
+An investigation fee will be assessed on verified violations for all work done before a plumbing permit was issued.
+For plumbing violations, this investigation fee is charged at the rate of $85 per hour, with a minimum 1-hour charge, plus the standard 12% state surcharge.

 First inspection